 - Program A: “I support TLS 1.0, do you?”

 - Program B: “Yes!
 Let’s use that!”

-3. Using TLS 1.0 (the least secure version), the programs share important things like certificates and encryption keys, and then secure data transmission begins.
+3. Once the programs agree upon a TLS version to use for encryption, the programs share important things like certificates and encryption keys and then secure data transmission begins.

-If the two Programs can’t agree on a version of TLS, either communication will be sent unencrypted or it will fail (depending upon how things are configured).
+If the two Programs can’t agree on a version of TLS, data will either be sent non-securely or it will fail (depending upon how things are configured).
 I like to think of each version like a different human language: English, Spanish, Japanese, etc. If the computers don’t know the same language then they don’t talk.

 How is TLS used by humans?

-It’s currently considered best practice to stay modern and keep applications patched so that you have the latest TLS version available for use.
-Most modern clients handle all this for the end user, while server systems will offer checkboxes for admins to enable or disable the different versions.
+It’s currently considered best practice to stay up to date and keep applications patched and enabled to utilize the latest version of TLS.
+From a logistical perspective, most modern clients handle secure communication for the end user to make things easy.
+Admins are generally allowed more customization options to manage both clients and servers in their business environments.
 Sometimes admins choose to disable older, less secure TLS versions to avoid potential security issues.
-Sometimes admins don’t enable new versions because they don’ t know it’s available.
+Sometimes admins don’t enable new versions simply because they don’ t know the options are available.

-On the business side, sometimes software companies stop spending money to support old technologies (like TLS 1.0 and 1.1).
+From a business perspective, sometimes software companies stop spending money to support old technologies (like TLS 1.0 and 1.1).
 In turn, they encourage their customers to upgrade to something more modern (cough cough, Microsoft…).

 What’s happening at Office 365?